balamod/balamod.github.io/docs/src/mod-loading.md

 # Mod Loading

 Balamod can load mods and apis automatically or manually.
-When balamod mod-loader is installed(by running `balamod -a`), it will create a `mods` folder and `apis` folder on the AppData directory.
+When balamod mod-loader is installed, it creates a `mods` folder in the Balatro save directory.
+It also installs itself there, by putting all of its libraries in the folder as well as by overloading the game's entrypoint to inject itself.

-The folder is vary depending on the platform.
+The folder depends on the platform.

 - Windows: `C:\Users\<username>\AppData\Roaming\Balatro` aka `%APPDATA%\Balatro`
 - macOS: `~/Library/Application Support/Balatro`